natacast/topology_notes/src/day2.rst

   -- We can make our own definitions def collinear (A B C : Point) : Prop := ∃ (ℓ : Line), (A ∈ ℓ ∧ B ∈ ℓ ∧ C ∈ ℓ)

+  -- We define the between-ness relation constant between : Point → Point → Point → Prop
+  local notation A `*` B `*` C := between A B C